privacyidea/privacyidea/doc/configuration/privacyidea-appliance.rst

 in :ref:`backup_and_restore`.

 .. note:: Keep in mind that the audit log is synchronized between the nodes in a redundant setup.
-Therefore an audit log rotation is only nessesary on one node.
+Therefore an audit log rotation is only necessary on one node.

 .. [#applianceGithub] https://github.com/NetKnights-GmbH/privacyidea-appliance
 .. [#applianceISO] https://github.com/NetKnights-GmbH/privacyidea-appliance-iso